 Take a class at Neusole Glassworks.
 From beginners to experienced flame workers, this glass shop has classes for everyone.

 Pull up a stool, grab some clay and show off your inner creative with Whistle Stop Clay Works Cocktails and Clay a two-hour class for adults of any skill levels.
 New class each month.
 Hurry these classes fill quickly.

 Your date won’t be the only sweet thing for this day date!
 Enjoy a morning out when you explore the Butler County Donut Trail.
 Pick your first stop and look for their printed passports there.
 My favorite?
 Holtman’s Donuts (off the Union Centre Boulevard exit).

-Romantic Date Nights
+Romantic Date Ideas in Cincinnati

 Enjoy dinner with a view!
 These restaurants offer rooftop dining and/or a view of downtown: The View at Shires Garden (10th floor of the City Club Apartments), The Upper Deck at the AC Hotel (rooftop), Top of the Park at Residence Inn (rooftop), Kruegger’s Tavern (limited views), Moerlein Lager House (sit on the patio or ask for a window seat), and Incline Public House.
-Honorable rooftop dinner mentions: The Cocktail Terrace at 21C Museum Hotel (no full dinner but snacks from Metropole) and Braxton Brewery which has a new rooftop space where you can take food in.
+Honorable rooftop dinner mentions: The Cocktail Terrace at 21C Museum Hotel (no full dinner but snacks from Metropole) and Braxton Brewery Covington which has a rooftop space where you can take food in.

 Ideas for a Date that Lasts all Weekend!

 Looking for a romantic weekend trip that’s within a few hours of Cincinnati?
 From staying overnight in a treehouse to glamping under the pines to a relaxing bed and breakfast, we’ve scouted and found lots of romantic getaway spots to help you unplug and reconnect!